snowplow-referer-parser/referer-parser/README.md

 Coming soon...

-## referers.yml
+## search.yml

-referer-parser identifies whether a URL is a known referer or not by checking it against the [`referers.yml`] [referers-yml] file; the intention is that this YAML file is reusable as-is by every language-specific implementation of referer-parser.
+referer-parser identifies whether a URL is a known referer or not by checking it against the [`search.yml`] [search-yml] file; the intention is that this YAML file is reusable as-is by every language-specific implementation of referer-parser.

 The file lists known referers - currently all search engines - by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example: